xericguzman/objective-reasoning/README.md

 # `objective-reasoning`

+> Working with objects!
+We'll write some functions that show us the power and flexibility of objects.
+As usual start of by:
+* Fork this repo
+* Clone it to your computer
+* run `npm install`
+* run `jest` or `jest --watch-all` to run the tests

 ## `isAdmin`

-Write a function that takes in a user object and returns true if the user is an admin, as indicated by their `userRole` key.
+Write a function, `isAdmin` that takes in a user object and returns true if the user is an admin, as indicated by their `userRole` key.
 All admins' `userRole` attributes are equal to `'ADMIN'`.

 A user object will look like this: